RMSone/rmsone-js-sdk/README.md

 ##Table of Content
 + Introduction
-    + What's RMS(one) Application SDK?
+    + What is the RMS(one) Application SDK?
-    + What's ASF application container?
+    + What is the Risk Analysis Application (RAAE) Environment?
 + Installation
     + Requirements
-    + Getting Application Container
+    + Getting the Application Container
-    + Running Application Container
+    + Running the Application Container
-    + Run sample applications
+    + Running Sample Applications
-    + Run unit tests
+    + Running Unit Tests
 + Development
-    + Creating application using RMS(one) Application SDK
+    + Creating an Application Using the RMS(one) Application SDK
-    + Installing application in ASF
+    + Installing an Application in RAAE
-    + Running application using ASF
+    + Running an Application Using RAAE
-    + Reposistory
+    + Repository
 + Documentation and Resources
-    + Direction on how to view API documentation
+    + How to View API Documentation
     + Browser Compatibility
 + Change History
 + Community